Rapid rise in property values cause for worry-fund

-LONDON Aug 15 A rebound in commercial property values has been egged on by a "lack of caution", with investors ignoring the global economic revival's multi-speed nature, making good value deals harder to find, LaSalle Investment Management said.
+LONDON A rebound in commercial property values has been egged on by a "lack of caution," with investors ignoring the global economic revival's multi-speed nature, making good value deals harder to find, LaSalle Investment Management said.

 "The relative lack of caution in the real estate capital markets is a concern," the fund manager's global strategist, Jacques Gordon, said in a statement on Monday.